radiokit/depot-docs/docs/source/index.rst

 Welcome to RadioKit Depot's documentation!
 ===========================================

-RadioKit Depot is a cloud computing platform for routing audio between multiple devices while keeping quality required for broadcasting applications.
+RadioKit Depot is a flexible cloud space designed for broadcasting and podcasting.
+Its main goal is to provide integration between radio systems, but its flexibility allows to use it for various purposes.

 Contents